SamYCLee/Notes/Git/git-5-branch-models.md

 # Git - Five Branch Model

+## Caption

+This note is dedicated for the five branch git model.

 ## Five Branches

 In each project, we will ALWAYS keep TWO (2) branches alive forever (master & develop).